 There is no set formula used by the Court to divide the asset pool, rather all of the circumstances are assessed, including the ability of the parties to maintain an appropriate standard of living and the future needs of the parties.

-So if you are separated or separating - don't put it off.
+So if you are separated or separating – don’t put it off.
 Take care of the settlement as soon as possible.
-It doesn't have to cost a bundle in legal fees and doesn't require lengthy appointments with lawyers.
-You can organise a financial agreement and get the necessary legal advice for under $930 by using our Financial Agreement templates and Document Review Service.
+It doesn’t have to cost a bundle in legal fees and doesn’t require lengthy appointments with lawyers.
+You can organise a financial agreement and get the necessary legal advice for under $930 by using our Financial Agreement templates and Legal Review Package.